healthcare-and-life-sciences/epic-patient-search/README.md

 4. The Accelerator uses the Lightning Design System standards and look.
 Customers may want to apply their own branding which can be achieved.
 5. A customer has an administrator/developer who is familiar with IDX and OmniStudio.
 6. A customer is live with Epic EHR and has their FHIR R4 server active.
+7. Epic is a trademark of Epic Systems Corporation.

 * * *